-Additional information regarding workers involved in healthcare, deathcare, laboratory, airline, border protection, solid waste and wastewater management operations, or international travel to areas with ongoing, person-to-person transmission of COVID-19, can be obtained via OSHA’s COVID-19 control prevention guidance, as well as OSHA’s fact sheet on pandemic influenza.
+Additional information regarding workers involved in healthcare, deathcare, laboratory, airline, border protection, solid waste and wastewater management operations, or international travel to areas with ongoing, person-to-person transmission of COVID-19, can be obtained via OSHA’s COVID-19 control prevention guidance.

 Are employers required to record workplace exposures to COVID-19?

 OSHA’s recordkeeping requirements mandate covered employers record certain work-related injuries and illnesses on their OSHA 300 log.
 While applicable regulations exempt the recording of the common cold and flu, the Occupational Safety and Health Administration has indicated that COVID-19 is a recordable illness when a worker is infected on the job.

 Do OSHA’s Whistleblower Protections apply?